Skip to main content

 • Navigate to Kubernetes Engine > Workloads > Observability and view the CPU and memory usage charts for the deployment over time.
 Compare actual usage against the configured requests — significant headroom indicates the requests are over-provisioned and could be right-sized.

-Real-World Example: An e-commerce company's GKE-deployed order service starts with manually tuned resource requests of 500m CPU and 512Mi memory per pod, based on estimates.
+Real-world example: An e-commerce company's GKE-deployed order service starts with manually tuned resource requests of 500m CPU and 512Mi memory per pod, based on estimates.
 After one week in production, the VPA recommends 200m CPU and 384Mi memory based on observed P95 usage.
 The team applies the VPA recommendation — reducing per-pod cost by 30% and allowing the same GKE Autopilot cluster to schedule 40% more pods for the same cost.
 Simultaneously, the HPA is configured to maintain 60% average CPU utilisation — during Black Friday, it scales from 5 to 35 pods in under 2 minutes as traffic surges 7×, with zero manual intervention and no degradation in response time.

 3.3 Mitigating incident impact on users